apptainer/singularity-userdocs/quick_start.rst

 .. _sec:quickstart:

-This guide is intended for running Singularity on a computer where you have root (administrative) privileges, and will install Singularity from source code.
-Other installation options, including building an RPM package and installing Singularity without root privileges are discussed in the `installation section of the admin guide
+This guide is intended for running apptainer on a computer where you have root (administrative) privileges, and will install apptainer from source code.
+Other installation options, including building an RPM package and installing apptainer without root privileges are discussed in the `installation section of the admin guide
 <\{admindocs\}/installation.html>`__.